forwinder15/learndiesels/content/posts/2019-08-19--the-best-ratchet-for-professional-mechanics/index.md

 ![pawls](./com.jpg)

 This is an important factor if you are looking for strength in the ratchet.
-There are many designs. you can see from the images that everyone has their own take.
+There are many designs.
+You can see from the images that everyone has their own take.

 ![morepawls](./com4.jpg)

 **Handle design**

 This important factor will make you decide whether or not you enjoy using your ratchet.
 There are several types.
-Some ratchets have round handles others are more rectangular and then there are several padded or rubber handle versions.
+Some ratchets have round handles.
+Others are more rectangular, and then there are several padded or rubber handle versions.
 Everyone has a preference.
 There are ups and downs for all styles.
-The solid ones are harder to grip than the rubber, but the rubber gets nasty over time and if you clean with brake cleaner it breaks it down.
+The solid ones are harder to grip than the rubber, but the rubber gets nasty over time, and if you clean with brake cleaner, it breaks it down.

 ![handle](./handle.jpeg)

-In addition, there are several "head" designs now.
-There are "flex" heads, "round" heads, and "teardrop" heads as well as other variations.
-I prefer a "flex" head and it allows you to adjust to the plane of a bolt head.
-As you review the list you can see I have included several different types of heads.
+Besides, there are several "head" designs now.
+There are "flex" heads, "round" heads, and "teardrop" heads, as well as other variations.
+I prefer a "flex" head, and it allows you to adjust to the plane of a bolt head.
+As you review the list, you can see, I have included several different types of heads.

 **Profile**

-The thickness of a ratchet is very important.
+The thickness of a ratchet is critical.
 There is always a space to be gotten into.
-Most of the time you need a thinner ratchet, right?
+Most of the time, you need a thinner ratchet, right?
 The thickness of ratchets greatly varies and is an important aspect to consider when looking for your ratchet.

 **Weight and length**

-It is nice to have a lighter ratchet, but I would never sacrifice that for quality as for length, This will vary by your needs.
+It is nice to have a lighter ratchet, but I would never sacrifice that for quality as for length.
+This will vary by your needs.
 I recommend a medium length but, you really need several lengths if you do this for a living.

 **Warranty**

 All the tools nowadays seem to have a lifetime warranty, but it is important to note that **_not all are hassle-free._** Depending on the company is a measure of how good the process is.
-Some will do an instant swap out and some will require you to mail them in.
+Some will do an instant swap out, and some will require you to mail them in.
 This can be a very easy or frustrating process.
 So, it is an important aspect to consider.

 **Cost**